Lindsey Eastland, President

 Brittany Day, VP Membership

-Brittany Day, AuD, CCC-A completed her AuD at Missouri State University in 2010 and joined the Pediatric Audiology team at Vanderbilt Bill Wilkerson Center in 2014 after working as a Pediatric Audiologist out-of-state.
+Brittany Day completed her AuD at Missouri State University in 2010 and joined the Pediatric Audiology team at Vanderbilt Bill Wilkerson Center in 2014 after working as a Pediatric Audiologist out-of-state.
 Her clinical specialties include pediatric diagnostics, electrophysiologic testing, and early hearing detection and intervention.

 She currently serves on the AAA State Relations Committee and is a Clinical Director for the Tennessee Special Olympics Healthy Hearing program.
 She joined TAASLP leadership in 2018 as VP of Legislation.
 Brittany enjoys collaborating with family members and other professional team members to obtain the best outcomes for her patients.
 Outside of work, Brittany’s triplet children keep her and her husband busy.